EdTComeau/edtcomeau.github.io/_posts/2022-6-16-UShapedCurve.md

 layout: post
 title: Beware of the U Shaped Curve
 ---

+A cautionary tale about U-shaped curves in non-Randomized control trial studies.

 # U shape curve in action

 The following are links to examples of what I will be talking about.
 The titles are sometimes mine, but pulled from the conclusions.